rjspencer/docs/api.md

 The API is frequently updated, .
 That means there will be changes made, so if you're planning on using the API, check back here for updates and changes frequently.
 We also blog about updates on the [StageBloc Developers](http://stagebloc.com/sbdevs) site.

 ### Fork us on GitHub!
-All of StageBloc's documentation are up on GitHub for you to fork, modify, and improve.
+All of StageBloc's documentation is up on GitHub for you to fork, modify, and improve.
 Join us over there to request features, add suggestions, and report bugs.
 What are you waiting for?
 [Git to it!](https://github.com/stagebloc/docs)

 # General Information
 The root URL of the API is `https://api.stagebloc.com/3.0/`.